 There are many ways that during our childhood our risk of developing an inferiority complex as adults can be increased.
-For example, certain types of parenting can increase this risk, such as over- controlling, over- critical, over-protective, over- demanding and/or emotionally neglectful parenting.
-Being brought up by such parents, or in a way which is psychologically destructive, can result in the young person developing: feelings of self-hatred, a defeatist thinking style, a generally negative attitude towards life, self-destructiveness, excessive and irrational self-blame, fear of failure, excessive sensitivity to failure and self-doubt in social situations.
+For example, certain types of parenting can increase this risk, such as over-controlling, over-critical, over-protective, over-demanding, and/or emotionally neglectful parenting.
+Being brought up by such parents, or in a way that is psychologically destructive, can result in the young person developing: feelings of self-hatred, a defeatist thinking style, a generally negative attitude towards life, self-destructiveness, excessive and irrational self-blame, fear of failure, excessive sensitivity to failure and self-doubt in social situations.

 Research also shows that any serious traumatic emotional distress experienced during childhood can, potentially, have similar effects.

 The psychologist, Gilmor, identified six specific signs that an individual may have developed an inferiority complex.
 These six signs are as follows:

 2- a propensity to perceive oneself as being criticized, even when this is not the case

 3- excessive reaction to flattery/’fishing for compliments’ or the opposite, namely having great difficulty accepting compliments/flattery

 4- avoidance of others (due to not feeling good enough/interesting enough/likable enough etc to be in their company)

 5- an inability to be a ‘gracious’ loser